-You will need to contact your GP Practice early in 2015 to let them know that you are travelling to Kenya and Tanzania.
+You will need to contact your GP Practice now to let them know that you are travelling to Kenya and Tanzania.
 They will normally provide you with a form to complete, and will then advise you as to which immunisations you will need.

 The Yellow Fever immunisation is compulsory, and you will be advised where you can go to get this particular immunisation.
 There will be a cost, and you must take the certificate you are given with you when we travel to East Africa.
 Normally, there are no charges for any other immunisations that you need.